 Simple syrup is the easiest, most versatile little concoction you can make.
 It’s a simple solution of sugar dissolved in water and it’s perfect for adding to cocktails, coffees, lemonade, mocktails, and more!

 Simply dissolve granulated sugar in water at a 1:1 ratio and you will never be without this handy sweetener again.
-Let me show you how to make simple syrup with the simplest recipe of all time and you’ll be ready to mix up a batch of classic mojitos in no time!
+Let me show you how to make simple syrup with the simplest recipe of all time and you’ll be ready to mix up a batch of classic mojitos or a strawberry mojito in no time!

 How to Make Simple Syrup